Kajaqq/SmartSubs/README.md

 # Smart Subtitle Generator

-An AI-powered tool for transcribing audio files to SRT subtitles with speaker detection and translation capabilities.
+An AI-powered tool for transcribing video/audio files to SRT subtitles with speaker detection and translation capabilities
+- For video files, it automatically extracts the first audio track with no re-encoding done.
 ## Setup

 1. Clone this repository